 For more information, please email Kristin Chaney at PAVE@uccs.edu or call our office: 719-255-7240.

 Kristin Chaney is the Team Lead for the UCCS PAVE program.
 She was born in Colorado Springs at the United States Air Force Academy, however, she calls Texas home.
 After graduating from high school in El Paso, Texas, she served nine years of active duty enlistment in the United States Air Force during which time she earned her first Bachelor of Arts degree in Liberal Arts from Regis University.
 She recently graduated from her second Bachelor of Arts program in Geography & Environmental Studies with a minor in History and is currently in the Alternative Licensure Program for Secondary Education while pursuing a Master of Arts in Curriculum and Instruction.
 It is her goal to one day be a High School Social Studies teacher.
 Kristin has a lot of experience in higher education and looks forward to sharing it with you.
 On her free time, she enjoys spending time with her husband and three children ages 13, 11, and 7.

 Ryan Dobbs is the Military and Veteran Orientation Welcome Leader for the Office of Military and Veteran Student Affairs.
-He was a medic in the Army for four year and was in the 10th MTN, in the 4th battalion 31st Infantry at Fort Drum, NY.
+He was a medic in the Army for four years and was in the 10th MTN, in the 4th battalion 31st Infantry at Fort Drum, NY.
 After getting out of the service he moved to Colorado to go to school at UCCS, and for the plethora of outdoor activities that Colorado has to offer.
-Currently he is a senior in the nursing program at UCCS.
+Currently, he is a senior in the nursing program at UCCS.
 So far, he has completed a psychology minor and is currently working on a pre-med minor.
-He works at the Office of Veteran and Military Student Affairs at UCCS, and in the summertime he is also a white water raft guide for Peterson Air Force Base's outdoor recreation program.
+He works at Veteran and Military Affairs at UCCS, and in the summertime, he is also a whitewater raft guide for Peterson Air Force Base's outdoor recreation program.